NI Safety Tip of the Week

 NI Safety Tip of the Week: Emergency Lighting — The Checks Inspectors Notice First

-This Week’s Tip: A quick, practical guide for NI businesses
+This Week’s Tip: A quick, practical guide for NI businesses on DSEAR

-1. Monthly Function Tests
+1. Monthly Function Test (30 Seconds)

-All fittings illuminate correctly
+All fittings must illuminate correctly

-No units are damaged, obstructed, or missing
+No damaged, obstructed, or missing units

 3. Correct Coverage & Locations

-• At changes in direction
+Changes in direction

 Gaps in coverage can turn a safe evacuation into confusion.